phoityne/pms-vscode/README.md

 In this file, register bash-mcp-server as an MCP server.
 Specify the command as pty-mcp-server and pass the configuration file config.yaml as an argument.
 2. Settings in config.yaml
-The config.yaml file defines the log directory, the directory for scripts, and prompt detection patterns.
+The config.yaml file defines the log directory, the directory for tools, and prompt detection patterns.
 These settings establish the environment for the AI to interact with bash through the PTY.
 3. Place tools-list.json in the toolsDir
 You need to place tools-list.json in the directory specified by toolsDir.